jhsu802701/tutorial-docker-stretch/03-use_dev_image.md

 * The development Docker image will be downloaded, and a corresponding Docker container will be created.
 When the new Docker container is ready, you will be automatically logged in.
 * When you are in the Docker container, enter the command "exit" to return to your desktop Linux system.

+## Information
+* Enter the command "sh reset.sh".
+* Enter the command "sh info.sh".
+You'll see information on the software included in this Docker image.
+* Enter the command "exit".

 ## Time Stamp
 * Enter the command "sh reset.sh".
 * Note that the time stamp file has two build dates instead of one.
 That's because the development Docker image is a derivative of the minimal Docker image.
 The first date is the time at which the minimal Docker image was built, and the second date is the time at which the development Docker image (the one based on your current Docker container) was built.

-## Removing and Reinstalling Node.js
+## Removing and Restoring Node.js
 * Enter the command "node -v".
 You'll see that Node.js is installed.
 * Enter the command "rm -rf /home/winner/.nvm".
 Yes, you are removing Node.js.
 This is NOT an action to use in a development environment on a host system.
 * Enter the command "node -v".
 You'll see that Node.js is no longer installed, because you deleted it.